According to Wikipedia,

 University of New Haven is known for it's academic work in the following disciplines:

-University of New Haven's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Social Work, and Philosophy.
+University of New Haven's most influential alumni include professors and professionals in the fields of Criminal Justice, Social Work, and Business.
 Here are some of University of New Haven's most famous alumni: